Plan for People Picker in SharePoint 2013

 For more information about how claims providers are related to the People Picker control, see Plan for custom claims providers for People Picker in SharePoint 2013.

-By default, People Picker will only return users, groups, and claims from the domain on which SharePoint 2013 is installed.
-If you want People Picker to return query results from more than one forest or domain, you must either have a two-way trust between the forests or domains, or you must configure People Picker to use an encrypted account and password for a one-way trust between forests and domains.
+By default, People Picker will return users, groups, and claims from the domain on which SharePoint 2013 is installed, only.
+If you want People Picker to return query results from more than one forest or domain, you must configure People Picker to use an encrypted account and password even if you have a one- or two-way trust between forests and domains.
 For more information about trusts, see Managing Trusts.

 To configure People Picker for a one-way trust, see Configure People Picker in SharePoint 2013.